kryton-me/kryton-me.github.io/2022-04-SDRonMac.md

 It has two 1m ish telescopic vertically antennas and a durectional loop antenna.
 It has a built in amplifier with adjustable gain.
 I’ve since built some custom antennas which are better but it was a good starting place.

+# Sensors & Data
+Fancy using your RTL-SDR to decode data from a 433.92 MHz sensor (Car tyres for example).

+## RTL-433

+The [RTL repository is here](https://github.com/merbanan/rtl_433).
+This can be used to decode data from varoius devices and not just on 433MHz.

+	brew install rtl_433

 # Terestrial Broadcast radio
 For frequenciy allocations see the [ITU Frequency Bands allocated to Terrestrial Broadcasting Services page](https://www.itu.int/en/ITU-R/terrestrial/broadcast/Pages/Bands.aspx)